 FOSTERING Myth #3: It costs too much

 Wrong.
 You won't be out of pocket by a penny: all food, litter and equipment are provided for you.
-Vets fees are handled and paid for by the Branch (including travel costs) and if you don't have transport we'll arrange and pay for this – we cover all costs.
+Vets fees are handled and paid for by the Branch (including travel costs).

 FOSTERING Myth #4: I can't foster because I already have a pet

 This doesn't often cause a problem.
 The foster cat(s) need to be kept separate from your own animals, in a self contained area, as during their stay with you they are unable to go outdoors.
 Typically this is a spare room where you can set up a bed, litter tray and a water and feeding area.

 FOSTERING Myth #5: I won't be able to cope